 It’s that time of year again… PHASE TRANSFERS!
-We explain what they are and how to ensure they’re done correctly and in the best interest of the child.
+We explain what a phase transfer is and how to ensure they’re done correctly and in the best interest of the child.

 When children with EHCPs move through education, from one stage up to the next, it’s called a phase transfer.
 This is a great opportunity for parents and carers to be involved in the consideration of where and how the next stage of their child’s education will take place.